peterilhardt/peterilhardt.github.io/_posts/2019-07-05-MTA_Subway_Traffic.md

 ---
 layout: post
-title: An Analysis of MTA Subway Traffic
+title: An Analysis of New York City MTA Subway Traffic
 ---

 While most generally prefer to avoid the hordes of pedestrians that are so characteristic of New York City's large subway stations, for this project, my aim was to find them.
 Using publicly-available data provided by the New York City Metropolitan Transportation Authority (MTA) on foot traffic at subway station turnstiles (data available [here](http://web.mta.info/developers/turnstile.html)), I set out to assist a (hypothetical) client optimize placement of street teams to reach the most people possible.
 The client hosts an annual gala in NYC for which they commonly attract visitors by enlisting street teams to collect their e-mail addresses at busy pedestrian intersections.
 Presumably the more people they can interact with on a daily basis, the more e-mail addresses they can collect to follow-up with later on and persuade potential attendees to come to the gala.
 Thankfully, the MTA turnstile data tracks the cumulative counts of pedestrians coming and going from subway stations and reports the aggregate counts every 4 hours, providing a useful metric of foot traffic density at every subway station, date, and time of day.
 This seemed like a good place to start to provide recommendations to the client regarding where and when they should place their street teams.